mbs57/bangla-render/README.md

 ## 📚 Roadmap

-* Publish to PyPI
+* PyPI release
-* Expand to Hindi/Tamil/Telugu/etc
+* Extend to Hindi / Tamil / Telugu / Malayalam
-* Mixed Bengali + MathText
+* Mixed Bengali + MathText support
-* Deeper Matplotlib backend integration (Level B)
+* Level-B backend integration for direct native support
-* Submit to JOSS (Journal of Open Source Software)
+* Submit paper to JOSS (Journal of Open Source Software)

 ---

 ## 📄 License

-MIT License.
+MIT License — free for personal, academic, and commercial use.

 ---

 ## ⭐ Acknowledgement

-This project enables clear, professional scientific visualization for **millions of Bengali speakers** — students, teachers, researchers, and engineers.
+This project aims to make scientific and data visualization more accessible for **millions of Bengali speakers**, helping students, educators, analysts, and researchers present data in their native language.